gusfngg/to-do-list-rockeseat/README.md

 Putting into practice the concepts of: States, state immutability, Array methods, key, property, componentization.

+It consists of a ToDo-list where it is possible:

+Add new task.
+Mark and unmark a task as completed.
+Remove a task from the list.
+Show task completion progress.

 [🔗 Click here to access]()

 ### Techs